 The Alabama Actuarial Council (AAC) is comprised of industry and senior public service leaders who are instrumental in the continued growth and success of the Actuarial Science program at the University of Alabama.
 These practicing actuaries engage in strategic planning for the Actuarial Science program as well as assisting in the career development and job placement of students.
 Click here for a listing of current AAC members.

 The Insurance Hall of Fame is the insurance industry’s highest prestigious honor.
-It is awarded to leaders, innovators and visionaries in the insurance field for having made a broad, encompassing and lasting contribution to the industry.
-Located on at the University of Alabama, the Insurance Hall of Fame Museum and Portrait Gallery houses a collection of memorabilia illustrating the impact the insurance industry and its leaders have had on the world, especially in times of disaster and economic downturn.
-The Portrait Gallery displays an extensive selection of original portraits of Hall of Fame Laureates.
+It is awarded to leaders, innovators, and visionaries in the insurance field for having made a broad, encompassing and lasting contribution to the industry.
+Located on at the University of Alabama, the Insurance Hall of Fame Museum and Lecture Hall houses a collection of memorabilia illustrating the impact the insurance industry and its leaders have had on the world, especially in times of disaster and economic downturn.
+The Lecture Hall displays an extensive selection of original portraits of Hall of Fame Laureates.

 Today, the Insurance Hall of Fame has more than 100 laureates and serves as a reminder of the insurance industry’s impact on the world and society.
 The honor is awarded annually by the International Insurance Society, the world's most prestigious industry organization, with members representing global insurance leaders, international regulatory authorities and worldwide insurance scholars from over 90 countries and all sectors of the industry.

-The Insurance Hall of Fame Museum and Portrait Gallery were established under the leadership of Dr. Bickley at the University of Alabama’s Culverhouse College of Commerce in 1987 to honor the Hall of Fame Laureates.
+The Insurance Hall of Fame Museum and Lecture Hall were established under the leadership of Dr. Bickley at the University of Alabama’s Culverhouse College of Commerce in 1987 to honor the Hall of Fame Laureates.
 The museum and gallery was developed with the support and generosity of over 400 individuals and companies from some 50 countries.

-The Hall of Fame Portrait Gallery is housed in a lecture hall on the lower level of Mary Hewell Alston Hall and features 80 original portraits of Hall of Fame Laureates.
-The Hall of Fame Museum, located on the 4th floor of Alston Hall showcases a gallery of books, memorabilia and other important gifts bestowed upon the Hall of Fame Museum.
-Both chronicles the history of insurance and honors leaders in the industry, living and deceased.
+The Hall of Fame Lecture Hall is located on the lower level of Mary Hewell Alston Hall and features 80 original portraits of Hall of Fame Laureates.
+The Hall of Fame Museum, located on the 4th floor of Alston Hall showcases books, memorabilia and other important gifts bestowed upon the Hall of Fame Museum.
+The Hall of Fame Museum and Lecture Hall chronicles the history of insurance and honors leaders in the industry, living and deceased.
 A multimedia collection of Laureate portraits, videos and biographies are also featured at the Claire and Joseph Smetana Gallery at St. John's University in New York City.

-The Insurance Hall of Fame Gallery and Museum is open Monday – Friday from 9:00 a.m. – 4:00 p.m. via appointment.
+The Insurance Hall of Fame Museum and Lecture Hall is open Monday – Friday from 9:00 a.m. – 4:00 p.m. via appointment.
 Admission is free.
 For more information or to schedule a tour contact Reginald Allison, IRMAS Program Coordinator, at email@example.com or (205) 348-4611.